-The need for resuscitation or routine newborn care (see "Treatment" below) is determined by the initial physical examination.
+The need for resuscitation or routine newborn care is determined by the initial physical examination.
 For the term infant who is crying or breathing and who has good muscle tone at delivery, provide routine newborn care with the infant skin-to-skin on the mother.
 A slightly more detailed examination using the Apgar scoring system has been used for generations to assist medical personnel in assessing newborns both for the need for resuscitation and the response to resuscitation.
 Evaluate the newborn at 1 and 5 minutes after delivery for heart rate (absent = 0, <100/min = 1, >100/min = 2), respiratory effort (absent = 0, weak = 1, crying or normal = 2), muscle tone (limp = 0; some flexion = 1; active, fully flexed = 2), reflex irritability (no response = 0, grimace = 1, crying or active = 2), and color (blue or pale = 0, acrocyanosis = 1, completely pink = 2).
-If the 5-minute Apgar scoring system includes a section to document resuscitative measures.2 For infants requiring resuscitation, monitor pulse oximetry with the probe placed on the newborn's right hand (preductal) (see targets for resuscitation below).
+If the 5-minute Apgar score is <7, continue Apgar scoring at 5-minute intervals until a score of 7 or more is reached.
+The expanded Apgar scoring system includes a section to document resuscitative measures.
+For infants requiring resuscitation, monitor pulse oximetry with the probe placed on the newborn's right hand (preductal) (see discussion of targets for resuscitation below).